Updated: Oct 20

 A California Employment Lawyer must graduate with a Juris Doctorate degree from a school of law accredited by the American Bar Association and maintain an attorney license in good standing with the California State Bar.

 Employment Attorneys who counsel employees represent them on a variety of employment-related issues including:

-Wage and overtime standards
+Wage and Hour

 Discrimination in the workplace includes age, ancestry, color, creed, disability, legal status, medical conditions, national origin, race, religion, sex, or sexual orientation.